What does a Cardiac Sonographer do?

 Is becoming a Cardiac Sonographer a good career path?

 A career as a Cardiac Sonographer offers a unique blend of medical expertise and technical skill.
-This role involves using specialized equipment to create images of the heart.
+This role involves using ultrasound technology to create images of the heart.
 These images help doctors diagnose and treat heart conditions.
 Cardiac Sonographers work in hospitals, clinics, and diagnostic labs.
 They often interact with patients, explaining procedures and answering questions.

 - Pros: